rmorshea/talks/idom/what-is-idom/README.md

 - A bit of history
 - Where IDOM fits in
-- What you can do with it
+- What you can do with IDOM
-- How it works
+- How IDOM works

 # UI Frameworks